 The Tairona Heritage Trust came into existence following the making of the first Kogi film From The Heart of the World.
-It was set up by Alan Ereira himself working in association with Gonawindua Tairona, the organization in the Sierra which represents all the descendants of the Tairona.
-The Trust began to raise money to purchase ancient territories damaged by industrialization and the drugs trade so that they could be returned to the indigenous people from which they had been taken who would also be able to restore the land back to full health.
+It was set up by Alan Ereira working in association with Gonawindua Tairona, the organization in the Sierra which represents all the descendants of the Tairona.
+The Trust began to raise money to purchase ancient territories damaged by industrialization and the drugs trade so they could be returned to the indigenous people who would be able to restore the land back to full health.

 The Trust was initially run by Graham Falvey an estate owner from Scotland and its first trustees were anthropologist Graham Townsley and Felicity Nock, Alan’s Assistant on the film who was also an Edinburgh trained anthropologist and Edward Goldsmith co-founder of The Ecologist magazine.
 The late Sir James Goldsmith, (Edward’s brother) plus Jonathan Porrit, Akong Rinpoche from the Tibetan monastery in Esdkalemuir and Leila Luce an early American supporter became patrons.
 The Trust was represented in America by Nina Reznick a New York lawyer.
 She published newsletters in the US and generated substantial grants from American bodies.
 Sales by the BBC of From the Heart of the World enabled it to be transmitted in the USA.
 This increased the reach of the film and additional private film showings all helped to raise funds for the Trust.